 The Dominican Republic is full of magical places and Santo Domingo is among them.
-Standing as the capital of the country and one of the oldest cities, you know it's gotta be good!
+Standing as the capital of the country and one of the oldest cities, you know it's going to be good.

 For all you ILP volunteers out there, Santo Domingo may seem far away from Puerto Plata on the map (I mean, it's completely on the other side of the country), but it's really only a few hours away by bus (and bus tickets are SUPER cheap).
 When you start planning your trip, here's what you'll need to know.